rackerlabs/technical-blog/_posts/2016-01-22-openstack-innovation-center-updates-january-2016.md

 Come on...you know you only read this far to get the scope in this section.
 Being honest, you're thinking the the Developer Cloud is pretty darned cool, and I can not blame you.
 Just saying “two 1000-node OpenStack clusters” out loud sounds impressive.
 As an architect, my first thought was “show me the details!”.
 Well, you will be the first to get a look at the details that make up the first of the 1000-node cluster that is hosted at the Rackspace Dallas Fort Worth datacenter.
 Could not think of a better combination of being funded by Intel and supported by Rackspace.

 Keep in mind the following details encompass only the first 1000-node cluster that is ready for use and hosted at Rackspace.
 Unfortunately, I was not able to get any exciting details on the second cluster located at Intel in Oakland, California yet.
 Keep posted for more updates to come at a later date.
-Before we jump in, I want to thank my fellow Racker, ***James Thorne ([@jameswthorne](https://twitter.com/jameswthorne))***, for providing the cloud details.
-He is our resident keeper and protector of the Rackspace hosted OpenStack Developer cloud.

 ***OSIC Cluster @ Rackspace***